cs1302uga/cs1302-ce05/README.md

 1. Update your Javadoc comments so that users of the constructor are aware that the constructor may throw an exception under certain circumstances.
-At a minimum, appropriate use of the `@throws` tag is needed, regardless of whether the exception is listed using `throws`.
+At a minimum, appropriate use of the `@throws` tag is needed, regardless of whether the exception is listed using `throws` in the method signature.

 1. Run the `javadoc` tool to update your API documentation website on `nike`.
 Find the constructor and `setPrice` method in the "Construtor Detail" and "Method Detail" sections of the `House` classes documentation webpage, respectively.
 How does their documentation _differ_ with respect to the exception?
 Why?

+   **Note:** In general, when a method throws an unchecked exception, we will not list it in the signature of the method.
+We did it in this exercise for `setPrice` only to see the difference in the documentation webpage.

 **CHECKPOINT**